dominikks/discord-streamable-bot/README.md

 You need to get a Bot token from the [Discord Developer Portal](https://discord.com/developers/applications).
 To get one, go to the portal, add an application, go to the bot tab, create a bot and copy the token.
+Also check the box for "Message Content Intent" under priviledged intents (otherwise the bot cannot extract the links from your messages).
 Then, you can run the bot:

 ```